raul23/pyebooktools/docs/examples.rst

 - `output_folder`_ will contain all the *renamed* ebooks for which an ISBN was found in it
 - `output_folder_pamphlets`_ will contain all the pamphlets-like documents
-- `--owi`_ is a flag to enable the organization of ebooks without ISBNs
+- `--owi`_ is a flag to enable the organization of ebooks without ISBNs such as pamphlets

 **Output:**